pagkly/Zed/Investopedia3/What Are Ordinary Shares of Stock.md

 The shareholder may or may not receive a dividend.
 The company's board of directors decides whether a dividend will be awarded, and how much it will be.
 The dividend represents the stock owner's share of the profits of the corporation over the past quarter or year.

-A corporation may also issue [preferred shares](https://www.investopedia.com/terms/p/preferredstock.asp).
+A corporation may also issue [[preferred shares]](https://www.investopedia.com/terms/p/preferredstock.asp).
 These are a kind of hybrid of a stock and a bond.
 Their owners are guaranteed a set dividend payment.
 The price of the shares may rise or fall but is not as volatile as the common stock price.
 Investors in preferred shares are motivated primarily by the steady income from dividends.

 ### Key Takeaways